ARPOISE/ARpoise/unity/AR-vos-examples.md

 .

 ## SLAM Example
-The layer 'SLAM Boxes' is currently one of the default AR-vos layers.

-- Tap the AR-vos logo once to go back to the layers list, or restart **AR-vos** completely and let the default layer list load.
+Tap the AR-vos logo once to go back to the layers list.
+(If you ever have problems getting a new layer try closing the app completely and restarting.)

 - From the layer list select 'SLAM Boxes' and let it load, your screen should look like this: